 Leader: Associate Professor Philip Rayment

-Contact Hours: Three 1-hour lectures and one 1-hour workshop per week
+Contact Hours: Three 1-hour lectures and two 1-hour tutorials per week